na-na-hi/renget/archive/CharaImpressions_JP.md

 [Return to Top](https://rentry.co/CharaImpressions_JP#jp-character-impressions)

 ### -> Alchemist Karin<-
 Karin's gimmick is that she's a support meant to sustain teammates via heals and defensive buffs, while weakening the enemies with debuffs.
 Unfortunately, these kinds of buffs aren't typically useful in most scenarios.
 Even when these are useful, she's possibly going to be subjected to skill level autism due to the way TP Gain is calculated in relation to defensive buffs. **(Ex. being A.Yori, Maho, Ames)** As she is a welfare unit, she's most likely designed to not be strong.
-Unless they give her some sort of TP on her UE next year, you probably won't see her outside of some Arena usage where she's the backline unit (This section will be updated once I get her growpshere and run some tests on her skills in Arena)
+Unless they give her some sort of TP on her UE next year, you probably won't see her.
+The best you can hope for, is a way for new players to combat massive damage and clear stuff earlier than expected